Skip to navigation Skip to content

 • other medical issues, such as cognitive, neurological, psychiatric, psychological impairment or mental illness

-Note: customers who have a permanent medical condition, may have a temporary incapacity that is not related to their permanent medical condition, or their permanent condition may be temporary exacerbated.
+Medical conditions forming a reasonable excuse for a reduced study load may be temporary or permanent.
+Customers who have a permanent medical condition, may have a temporary incapacity that is not related to their medical condition, or a temporary exacerbation of their permanent condition.

 Does the customer have a reasonable excuse for reducing their study load?